Updated August 18, 2023

 In a world of big problems, a plumbing leak might seem like a small and insignificant one.
 However, if you look at the effect of leaks nationwide, the problem might not seem so small.
 According to the Environmental Protection Agency, the average household’s leaks can account for up to 10,000 gallons of water wasted every year.
-A shortage of water can gradually have a negative impact on our communities and environment.
+A shortage of water can gradually have a negative impact on our communities and the environment.
 It is up to us to take even the smallest measures to save water.
-One way to conserve water is by taking some time to find and repair these common plumbing leaks, with the help of the pros at Bardi.
+One way to conserve water is by taking some time to find and repair these common plumbing leaks, with the help of the pros at Bardi Heating, Cooling & Plumbing.

 Float Is at The Wrong Level